Intron-A (Powder for Injection)

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Avoid alcohol or other drugs and natural products that slow your actions.

 - This medicine must be mixed with sterile water before using.
-The sterile water that comes with Intron-A is meant for one use only.
+The sterile water that comes with Intron-A (interferon alfa-2b powder for injection) is meant for one use only.
 Throw away any part of the sterile water that is not used after one use.